Harmontown/harmontown.github.io/docs/_episodes/301/index.md

 title:                "They&#39;re Coming to Get You Barbara"
 image:                "episode-placeholder.jpg"
 description: |-
   Duncan Trussell is this weeks guest comptroller, who brings a sense of spirituality that could only be countered by Rob Schrab's chair noises.
-Featuring Dan Harmon, Duncan Trussell and Rob Schrab.
 showDate:
 releaseDate:          "2018-04-18 10:00:00Z"
 duration:             "02:01:11"